PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-06 11:11:16
+Last updated: 2024-04-06 11:11:49
-Random Quote: It's "The Little Engine with Wood", "The Whore-ient Express", "The Long Island Tail Road"! - Barney Stinson
+Random Quote: Lily: "Your job is very simple.
+At the wedding, do not sleep with anyone even remotely related to me."Barney: "Yeah.
+Lily, you know I can't promise that" - Barney Stinson